-English III: World Literature/Research Credit: .5/Sem Length: Year ر د 0 Prerequisite: English II Grades: 11 NCAA M
+English III: World Literature/Research Credit: .5/Sem Length: Year C

+Prerequisite: English II NCAA M

+Grades: 11 0

 English III is a course designed to equip students with the skills they need to analyze literature that varies in geography and context.
 In accordance with the ELA Minnesota state standards, it builds upon the foundational skills of English Foundations and American Literature and pushes students beyond the scope of literature they may already be familiar with; students learn more about the world and its cultures in the context of archetypes, novels, drama, and film.
 Students will study the core elements of literature, but always with an eye toward application of critical thinking in the modern world.